Test-Account666/LethalCompany-VoidLeak/VoidLeak/README.md

 Adds items from BONEWORKS/BONELAB as scrap.

+Also adds some MoreCompany cosmetics :)

 This is a fork from the original [VoidLeak](https://thunderstore.io/c/lethal-company/p/SoulWithMae/VoidLeak/) mod.
 Credits go to `SoulWithMae` :)

-The MoreCompany cosmetics are not yet available.

 <details>
     <summary>Images:</summary>